sagemathinc/cocalc-doc/source/howto/install-python-lib.rst

 .. warning::

     Your project **must** have the :ref:`"Internet access" upgrade <project-upgrades>` in order to download software from a remote repository (e.g. PyPI or Anaconda) to your project.
     The install command will not work unless you :ref:`upgrade your project <project-upgrades>` to have internet access.

+A way to work around such a blocked internet access is to :doc:`upload the package files <./upload>` into your project.

 You can install additional packages yourself, but only at user-permission level.
 CoCalc accounts do not have superuser (root) privileges.
 Software must be installed into user-writeable parts of the filesystem, which are in ``/home/user`` (check the value of ``$HOME``).

 .. note::